igorpronin/googlesheets-api-wrapper/README.md

 - `get_filename(spreadsheetId: string)`: Returns the filename of a specified spreadsheet.

+- `change_filename(spreadsheetId: string, new_name: string)`: Changes the name of a specified sheet in a spreadsheet.

 - `check_read_permissions(spreadsheetId: string)`: Checks if the client has read permissions for a specified spreadsheet.
 Returns a boolean.

 - `check_read_write_permissions(spreadsheetId: string)`: Checks if the client has read and write permissions for a specified spreadsheet.
 Returns a boolean.